Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Introduction

 \subsection{Preview of contributions}

 In Section~\ref{sec:unified}, we introduce the general formulation of JOMI, including the construction of reference set and its use in deriving a selection-conditionally valid prediction set.
-We prove that when $\cD_\calib$ and $(X_{n+j},Y_{n+j})$ are (marginally) exchangeable, the prediction set $\hat{C}_{\alpha,n+j}$ produced by JOMI covers $Y_{n+j}$ with probability at least $1-\alpha$ conditional on a selection event.
+We prove that under exchangeability, the prediction set $\hat{C}_{\alpha,n+j}$ produced by JOMI covers $Y_{n+j}$ with probability at least $1-\alpha$ conditional on a selection event.
 The selection event can be ``test unit $j$ is selected'', which leads to~\eqref{eq:def_sel_coverage}; it can also be more granular, such as ``test unit $j$ is selected, and there are $k$ selected test units''.
 This framework is valid for any selection rule $\cS(\cD_\calib,\cD_\test)$ that is permutation-invariant to $\cD_\calib$, without any modeling assumptions on the data generating process.